sapegin/sapegin.me/src/content/blog/adhd-focus.md

 ## Improve meeting notifications

 I was always struggling with meeting notifications.
-For some reason, all calendar apps show notifications 10 minutes before the meeting, which is way too long.
-Even in the office, you usually don’t need 10 minutes to walk to a meeting room.
-At home, it’s even worse: these notifications distract me from what I’m doing but by the time of the meeting I usually completely forget about it.
+For some reason, all calendar apps show notifications 10 minutes before the meeting, and it’s way too long for me.
+Even in the office, one usually don’t need 10 minutes to walk to a meeting room.
+At home, it’s even worse: these notifications distract me from what I’m doing but by the time I need to join the meeting I usually completely forget about it.

 [Dato](https://sindresorhus.com/dato) is a calendar app that gives me quick access to my calendar from the menu bar.
 My favorite feature is that it shows upcoming calls in the menu bar.
 And there’s a global shortcut to open this link in your default browser.